useblocks/sphinx-needs/docs/directives/need.rst

        :collapse: false

        Our users needs to get logged in via our login forms on **/login.php**.

-.. rubric:: **Output**

-.. req:: User needs to login
-   :id: ID123
-   :status: open
-   :tags: user;login
-   :collapse: false

-   Our users needs to get logged in via our login forms on **/login.php**.

 The code example above creates a new requirement, with a title, content, given id, a status and several tags.